gohuang4/Go-Food-Me/Docs/journals/Howard-Yuan.md

 8/15/2022
 Group created.
-Discussed ideas, decided on a crowd-source food donation app based on GoFundMe, but specifically to purchase food for a person in need off of their grocery list
+Discussed ideas, decided on a crowd-source food donation app based on GoFundMe, but specifically to purchase food for a person in /need off of their grocery list/
 8/16/2022
 Conducted some research into GoFundMe and other sites with multiple item registries.
 Mapped out our ideas on Excalidraw.
 8/17/2022